 Condenser microphones are an essential component in any recording studio, whether at home or in a professional setting.
 These microphones have incredible attention to detail, and are multi-purpose when it comes to capturing sounds.

-Whether you want to record vocals, guitars, piano or drum overheads, condensers can do it all.
+Whether you want to record drums, guitars, piano or vocals, condensers can do it all.
 This definitive list of the best condenser mics available will provide you with many options to suit your recording needs.

 Please note that I've arranged the budget categories in the descending order of price.
 So, higher-end mics are at the top and budget options are towards the bottom.
 If you're looking for a budget mic, click here to jump directly into the best options under $100.